 Code to Merge Word Documents using Java REST API

-The Cloud Java SDK to merge Word documents equips developers to generate consistent, professional documents.
-The process is fast, secure, and requires comparatively less code.
-With the flexibility offered by cloud APIs, you can integrate document merging features into your Windows, Linux, and macOS apps in no time.
+The Cloud Java SDK to merge Word documents empowers developers to produce consistent, professional documents quickly and securely, using far less code.
+With the flexibility of cloud APIs, you can seamlessly add document‑merging capabilities to your Windows, Linux, or macOS applications in no time.